abhilash-linearloop/Pulumi-localstack-task/README.md

     2. Assuming the above installation steps are completed.
 Follow the  below instructions
         ```
         cd Pulumi-localstack-task/infrastructure
+        pulumi login 's3://<bucket-name>?region=us-east-1&awssdk=v2&profile=<profile-name>'
+        pulumi stack init dev
         pulumi up
         ```
+     [***NOTE: Create Bucket and provide region and AWS profile name  and also need to give passphrase to protect your stack and enter the same passphrase***]
      [***NOTE: The above commands will provision the required infrastructure for hosting react-shopping-cart app using a default profile if the AWS profile is configured***]

     3. Once you run `pulumi up` command you need to select `yes` option as shown in the image